 - Bylaw provision not complied with

-- The rule that has not been complied with (if there is a sanction in the bylaws for not complying with the rule)
+- The rule not complied with (if there is a sanction in the bylaws for not complying with the rule)

 - Date and time of non-compliance (if applicable)